Table of Contents

 Appealing a Medicaid denial is a tricky and time-consuming proposition for both the applicant and the Medicaid office.
-On the denial letter, the process for how to make an appeal in the applicant’s specific state will be explained.
+On the denial letter, the appeal process in the applicant’s specific state will be explained.
 Typically, an applicant has 45 days to request an appeal, but this could be as few as 30 days or as many as 90 days.
 Once requested, a hearing date is set by the Medicaid office, which further extends the appeal process.
 Applicants will often retain an attorney for the appeal process or at a minimum have a professional Medicaid planner review their original application.

 The better news about appeals is that if an appeal is successful, benefits are made retroactively to the original application date.
-Given that the time from an original application, to a denial, to an appeal and finally to a hearing, many months may have past.
-Retroactive benefits for many months’ worth of care, especially nursing home care, can amount to tens of thousand of dollars.
+This is especially good news given that the time from an original application, to a denial, to an appeal, and finally to a hearing, may take many months.
+Retroactive benefits for many months’ worth of care, especially nursing home care, can amount to tens of thousands of dollars.

 When appealing a Medicaid denial, it is important to be aware that the applicant is appealing based on the same financial information they submitted originally.
 Therefore, an applicant should be exceedingly confident that a mistake was made by the Medicaid office / caseworker when making an appeal.
 Furthermore, if a mistake was made by the caseworker, then the applicant should pursue Option #1 Request a Reversal prior to making the formal appeal.

 Reasons for Denial and Possible Actions

 Denied Due to Income

 If you are denied Medicaid due to income (having income in excess of the Medicaid monthly income limit), there are several paths you might pursue to become eligible.
 First, if you feel you have been incorrectly denied, you should confirm the income limits for your state and type of Medicaid, understand how Medicaid counts income and then pursue the approach describe above 1.
 Request a Reversal.